ScottyLabs/doberman/README.md

 Currently, there are four alerts: `WebsiteDown` (fires if website has been down for > 1 minute), `WebsiteSlow` (fires if website takes > 5 seconds to respond),`SSLCertExpirySoon` (fires if SSL certificate is < 1 week from expiring), `WebsitePerformanceDegradation` (fires if website response time continues to increase over 5 minutes).
 Note that <http://httpstat.us/503> is expected to be down, and <https://httpbin.org/delay/6.7> is expected to be slow.
 All other endpoints should be alive and kicking (metaphorically speaking).

 ## Note
+- This is the VM setup branch.
+If you run code from this branch on local, it won't work.
+Also note that podman is equivalent to docker (for our use case).

-Before running, make sure to create `data/prometheus/queries.active` inside of the root directory, otherwise Prometheus will fail.
+- Before running, make sure to create `data/prometheus/queries.active` inside of the root directory, otherwise Prometheus will fail.
 This is not the expected behavior, as Prometheus should bootstrap itself on first startup - not sure how to fix this, may have to do with chown nobody.
 See <https://github.com/prometheus/prometheus/issues/5976> for details.

 ## TODO
+- [ ] Update this README for VM-specific info
 - [ ] Fix the aforementioned problem (might not need to fix anymore - could just init on VM and leave running)
 - [ ] Make alertmanager - send to Slack/Discord/etc.
   - [ ] Also make sure alerts are actually reaching Grafana